hjwp/Test-Driven-Django-Tutorial/tutorial02.rst

 .. image:: /static/images/django_admin_poll_object_needs_verbose_name.png

 Django lets you give them more descriptive names, including any attribute of the object.
-So let's say we want our polls listed by their question
+So let's say we want our polls listed by their question...
+And let's call that the end of our FT - you can get rid of the ``self.fail``.

 .. sourcecode:: python
+    :filename: mysite/fts/tests.py

         # She is returned to the "Polls" listing, where she can see her
         # new poll, listed as a clickable link